Court of Probate Act 1857

 The Court of Probate Act 1857 (20 & 21 Vict. c.
-77) was an Act of the Parliament of the United Kingdom.
-It transferred responsibility for the granting of probate, and letters of administration, from the ecclesiastical courts of England and Wales to a new civil Court of Probate.
+77) was an act of the Parliament of the United Kingdom that transferred responsibility for the granting of probate, and letters of administration, from the ecclesiastical courts of England and Wales to a new civil Court of Probate.
 It created a Principal Probate Registry in London (Somerset House) and a number of district probate registries.
+It was followed by the Court of Probate Act 1858; both acts were repealed in 1982.